orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 		- [ ] Unknowns & inconsistencies driving curiosity?
 	- [ ] Hooking steps of the program:
 		- [ ] Already start doing something while decision is pending - do the things which one can reverse?
-		  - [ ] This would allow for the hooking of the process by a programmer: Hey while you're still working on this thing, perhaps [some answer to some function] should be considered, what would happen then?
-(Basically simulating an answer by a programmer ; some arbitrary process which hooks into a function)
 	- [ ] 'Unintended'/'Unrealized' effects realized? / Resources one didn't know one is consuming etc... (unknowns)